 Court Records are public, and are accessible by anyone.
 Court Records include a court case file that contains a court docket and any of the filings and documents filed in your court case.
 You can access the court records on the internet, or at the Haskell County Clerk of Court in the county where the case was filed.

 Each and every state maintains a record of people’s criminal history.
 These online databases are linked together so you are able to track criminal histories from other states.
-You are able to go to the Haskell County Courthouse and check in person, or check online.
+You are able to go to the Haskell County Courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and if it was in a different state, you may have to pay a fee for a more complete search.

 When you look up someone’s criminal record you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for these crimes: